SriramJCU/Practicals-master/README.md

 # Practicals for IT@JCU CP1404/CP1804/CP5632

+The author for this practicals-master is Sriram Kannan (14170770).

 This repository contains Python code and instructions for practicals for the subjects CP1404, CP1804 and CP5632 at James Cook University.

 Many files contain `# TODO` comments, which are part of the instructions for what students need to do.